-- Enrollment in or successful completion of FHS 471, Human Services Professional Ethics, and evaluation of ethical decision-making and behavior based on course assignments.
-Students must declare the DSI emphasis within 2 terms of having completed FHS 471. - Cumulative UO GPA of 2.5 or higher. - Have received a grade of C- or better in all FHS courses completed. - Be in good academic standing, which includes a conduct history that is in keeping with the Office of Student Conduct and Community Standards at the University of Oregon.
+- Enrollment in or successful completion of FHS 471, Human Services Professional Ethics.
+Students must declare the DSI track within 2 terms of having completed FHS 471. - Cumulative UO GPA of 2.5 or higher. - Have received a grade of C or better in all FHS courses completed. - Be in good academic standing, which includes a conduct history that is in keeping with the Office of Student Conduct and Community Standards at the University of Oregon.

-Continuation with the DSI emphasis is based on student meeting academic and professional continuation criteria and availability of field study placements in the community and resources at the University of Oregon.
-Students who are not approved to continue with the DSI emphasis may choose to continue with the Prevention Science (PS) emphasis.
+Continuation with the DSI track is based on student meeting academic and professional continuation criteria and availability of field study placements in the community and resources at the University of Oregon.
+During the first term of FHS 472 and 473, students will be required to submit an RMS background check.
+Remaining in the DSI track is contingent on the background check clearance.
+We cannot clear you to register for your second term of FHS 472 or 473 until COE Placements receives your cleared background check.
+Students who are not approved to continue with the DSI track may choose to continue with the Fundamentals track or declare the Prevention Science track.
+Resources will be provided to assist students in selecting their field study site (see pg.
+26).

-Please note: Some agencies may require separate background checks in addition to the one completed for the DSI emphasis.
+Please note: Some agencies may require separate background checks in addition to the one completed for the DSI track.
 Students are responsible for any additional fees involved.

-Students with findings of any kind appearing on their Risk Mitigation Services (RMS) background check may be asked to meet with the Program Director, COE academic advisors, and/or other FHS personnel supporting students' participation in field study to discuss the charges.
+Students with findings of any kind appearing on their Risk Mitigation Services (RMS) background check may be asked to meet with the Program Director, and/or other FHS personnel supporting students' participation in field study to discuss the charges.
 In advance of that meeting, students will be asked to prepare a written statement providing context for each charge (even if the charge was dismissed).
 For the purposes of this statement, context means a description of: (1) what behaviors/actions led to the charge; (2) if weapons were involved in any way; (3) if applicable, the individuals directly affected by the behaviors/actions related to the charge (i.e., the victims of the alleged/convicted crimes), including those individuals' general ages (e.g., under 18, 18-64, 65+); and (4) any factors that may explain or mitigate the student's involvement.
-The purpose of preparing this statement and discussing it with FHS personnel is twofold: (1) It will help program personnel to determine if there might be any potential limitations on field study placements for a given student that could interfere with that student's successful participation in and completion of the DSI emphasis, and (2) students with findings on an RMS background check will likely be asked about their history at their field study and future job interviews; preparing a statement now, and clarifying that statement through the process of discussion with FHS personnel, is an opportunity for professional development and will assist students in the interview process.
-If present at this meeting, the primary role of the COE academic advisors will be to provide guidance on registration for field study credits or to provide counseling on other academic alternatives.
-Other resources will be provided to assist students in selecting their field study site (see pg.
-26).
+The purpose of preparing this statement and discussing it with FHS personnel is twofold: (1) to determine if there might be any potential limitations on field study placements for a given student that could interfere with that student's successful participation in the DSI track, and (2) to prepare students with findings on an RMS background check to discuss their history at their field study and future job interviews, if required.
+The process of preparation and discussion with FHS personnel, is an opportunity for professional development and will assist students in the interview process.
+If a student requests that a COE Advisor be present at this meeting, the primary role of the COE advisor will be to provide guidance on registration for field study credits or to provide counseling on other academic alternatives.